LEEAD Advisory Team Workgroup

 Tanisha T. Woodson, PhD • Evaluation Project Director and Research Scientist, NPC Research

-Dr. Tanisha Tate Woodson is a Principal Investigator and Evaluation Director at NPC Research in Portland, Oregon.
+Dr. Tanisha Tate Woodson is a principal investigator and evaluation director at NPC Research in Portland, Oregon.
 Tanisha has more than 13 years of experience developing, implementing, and managing collaborative projects on a variety of social welfare research topics, including early childhood education, public health, housing, and community development.
 Over the course of her research career, she has used a variety of research methods and approaches and incorporated a community-based participatory research and equity evaluation lens for studying the most vulnerable populations.
-Tanisha currently serves as the Project Director for House Bill 2016 Oregon Department of Education African American/Black Student Success Plan.
-In this role she leads a collaborative evaluation process working closely with Oregon Development of Education and key stakeholders to prioritize evaluation questions, approach and interpretation of data to lift up strategies that are most beneficial for Black and African American students across the state.
+Tanisha currently serves as the project director for House Bill 2016 Oregon Department of Education African American/Black Student Success Plan.
+In this role, she leads a collaborative evaluation process working closely with Oregon Development of Education and key stakeholders to prioritize evaluation questions, approach and interpretation of data to lift up strategies that are most beneficial for Black and African American students across the state.
 Tanisha has authored peer-reviewed articles, presented her research at national conferences, and taught college courses in research methods, program evaluation, and community-based research approaches.
 She holds a BS in Biology and MPH in Health Management and Policy from the University of Michigan, and her doctorate in Social Welfare from Case Western Reserve University.
-Tanisha is a current equity fellow in the Expanding the Bench (ETB) Leaders in Equitable Evaluation and Diversity (LEEAD) program where she further develops the technical expertise in facilitating culturally responsive and equitable evaluation projects.
+Tanisha is a current equity fellow in the ETB LEEAD Program where she further develops the technical expertise in facilitating CREE projects.

 Previous Workgroup Members

 Charles R. Drew University of Medicine and Science